 The Environmental Barriers Act (EBA), 410 ILCS 25/1 et seq., and its implementing regulations, the Illinois Accessibility Code (IAC), 71 Ill.
 Adm.
 Code 400.110 et seq., dictate the minimum requirements for accessibility to public and private facilities located in Illinois.
 The EBA became effective on September 25, 1985, and was amended most recently in 2016.
-IAC standards became effective May 1, 1988 with the most recent version going into effect on October 23, 2018.
+IAC standards became effective May 1, 1988.